 When in Istanbul, visiting the Galata Tower is a must – especially if you have kids!
 They’ll love riding the elevator to the top of the tower for panoramic views of the city.
 And if you time it right, you can watch the sunset over the city from up high.
 Make sure to bring your camera to capture this special moment.

 The Galata Port Area in Istanbul is a great place to take your children to burn off steam.
 With its wide open spaces, they can chase the birds and run about.
-From here, you can also take boat rides to Beyoğlu or the Asian part of Istanbul.
+From this European side of Istanbul, you can also take boat rides to Beyoğlu or the Asian part of Istanbul.

 Along the bridge, there are always people fishing, which is always fun to watch and see what they catch.
 This area has beautiful cityscape views, so be sure to have your camera handy.